Greek Tragedy: The Unbearable Absurdity Of The Euro

 Worse still, even austerity may not be the way out.
 The example of Latvia might be taken as a message of hope, but Greece is not Latvia.
 In fact, none of the peripheral countries are Latvia.
 Austerity would not be enough to bring the public finances in order for Greece, so roll-over will not ultimately solve the problem as this is just kicking the can down the road.

-This article originally appeared here: Greek Tragedy: The Unbearable Absurdity Of The Euro
+This article originally appeared here: Greek Tragedy: The Unbearable Absurdity Of Euro

 Also sprach Analyst – World & China Economy, Global Finance, Real Estate